dlwhitehurst/blackhole/README.md

 This application was generated using JHipster, you can find documentation and help at [https://jhipster.github.io](https://jhipster.github.io).
 With two goals in mind, I started Blackhole to learn AngularJS and the modern-side of web development.
 And, I needed an application to keep records for my consulting business.
 Blackhole provides a lot of functionality and a dead-simple double-entry accounting system that includes reports.
-I only support US currency now, but I have plans to internationalize the entire application and allow the customization of any default currency.
+We only support US currency now, but we do have plans to internationalize the entire application and allow the customization of any default currency.

 Currently, the application has a general journal that writes to the ledger accounts when the journal entry is created.
 General ledger features